Okay, show of hands.

 Gloves to Avoid When Hunting in the Cold

-In my search I also came across some gloves that do not follow the principles in this article.
+In my search I also came across some gloves that didn’t live up to the hype.

 There seems to be some flaws for use in the cold.
-The Amazon reviews seem to support my suspicions.
+And the Amazon reviews seem to support my suspicions.

 What I Don’t Like: